jayJs/jay/README.md

 Jay is a shorthand for jQuery.
 You can safely use all of jQuery in Jay.

 **Templating**
-You put all design templates into one index.html file and hide them.
+Put all design templates into one index.html file and make them invisible.
+Jay relies on Bootstrap class "hidden".
 ```
 <div id="frontPageView" class="hidden"></div>
 <div id="otherPageView" class="hidden"></div>